Transformations of High-Level Synthesis Codes for High-Performance Computing: Conclusion

 \section{Conclusion}

-Programming specialized hardware architectures has been brought to the mainstream with the adoption of high-level synthesis (HLS) tools.
-To facilitate the development of HPC kernels using HLS, we have proposed a set of optimizing transformations that enable efficient and scalable hardware architectures, and can be applied directly to the source code by a performance engineer, or automatically by an optimizing compiler.
-We hope that software and hardware programmers, performance engineers, and compiler developers, will be able to benefit from these guidelines, transformations, and the presented cheat~sheet, with the goal of serving as a common toolbox for developing high performance hardware using HLS.
+The transformations known from software are insufficient to optimize HPC kernels targeting spatial computing systems.
+We have proposed a new set of optimizing transformations that enable efficient and scalable hardware architectures, and can be applied directly to the source code by a performance engineer, or automatically by an optimizing compiler.
+Performance and compiler engineers can benefit from these guidelines, transformations, and the presented cheat~sheet as a common toolbox for developing high performance hardware using HLS.

 \ifoptionfinal{